Estate Planning, Probate, Guardianship & Elder Law

 Another significant benefit of an irrevocable trust is it creates substantial protection from creditors.
 Once assets are transferred into the trust, the Grantor no longer legally owns the assets.
 Instead, they become the legal property of the trustee to hold for the beneficiaries.
 This is important in that it protects the assets of the grantor, which are no longer legally his property but the property protected in the trust.
 Likewise, creditors of beneficiaries of an irrevocable trust generally cannot place a lien against trust assets until the assets are actually distributed to the beneficiary.

-Call The Law Office of Mary Beth Kelly, LLC in Lake Mary at 407-536-6901 or send an email to discuss the potential benefits of an irrevocable trust today.
+Call The Law Office of Mary Beth Kelly, LLC, in Lake Mary at 407-536-6901 or send an email to discuss the potential benefits of an irrevocable trust today.